 Difficulty with self-care is one of the main reasons seniors enter assisted living facilities, so bathroom safety is critical if you hope to age in place.
 There are many hazards in the bathroom, but you can’t do without one!
 You can make it safer, though.

-Most bathroom safety solutions are affordable and relatively easy to install, including:
+Most bathroom makeover safety solutions are affordable and relatively easy to install, including:

-- Shower chairs: Shower chairs and stools are portable, lightweight, and affordable.
+- Shower chairs: While shower chairs and stools are portable, lightweight, and affordable, Medicare generally does not cover their cost.
 Prices range from $50 – $300.
 There’s less chance of falling because you’re sitting comfortably while bathing.
 There are portable, freestanding models and chairs that attach to the tub/shower wall.
 Learn more about how to choose the best shower chair.

 - Raised toilet seats: A raised toilet seat makes it easier for someone with mobility issues to use the toilet independently.
 Falls often happen when a person stands up quickly from the toilet and becomes dizzy from a sudden fall in blood pressure.
 Learn more about the types of raised toilet seats, and how to choose the best one for your needs.